Skip to content

 )

-pyinfra doesn’t immediately execute operations, meaning output is not available right away.
+pyinfra doesn't immediately execute operations, meaning output is not available right away.
 It is possible to access this output at runtime by providing a callback function using the python.call operation.
+Callback functions may also call other operations which will be immediately executed.
+Why/how this works is described here.

 from pyinfra import logger